-See your chassis manual for further information on chassis batteries and chassis electrical system.
+Refer to your chassis manual provided in your InfoCase for further information on chassis batteries and chassis electrical system.

 House Batteries

 House batteries are "deep-cycle" type batteries specially designed for recreational vehicle use.
 They will provide longer lasting power than standard automotive starting batteries and will withstand the frequent drain-andrecharge cycles that occur under the demanding conditions of a camping outing.